wompo/Usadel-for-nanowires/README.md

 The code is operated using run_script_supercurrent.sh for the supercurrent and run_script_dos.sh for the DOS and all the plotting is done by using the corresponding plot scripts.
 Explanations for available parameters are found in the scripts.

 Some results obtained with the code are presented in INSERT REFERENCE.
+See [On citations](##On citations)

 ## Installation guide for the dependencies